mtolly/onyx/songs/dream-theater/blind-faith/README.md

 Notes:

   * Chart confidence: *medium*.
-No stems, and cymbals in some sections are hard to differentiate.
+No stems, muddy mixing.
+Cymbals in some sections are hard to differentiate.